Development cooperation appropriations

 The chart below shows the distribution of Finland's bilateral development assistance into different sectors (in Finnish).

-"Unspecified" covers horizontal aid, targeting different fields of activity.
+"Unspecified" covers horizontal aid, allocated to different fields of activity.

 Development cooperation disbursements 1990–2015

-In 2015, Finland's development cooperation disbursements decreased by approximately EUR 68 million compared to the previous year.
-In the longer term, development cooperation disbursements have almost doubled from EUR 600 million in the early 1990s to EUR 1.16 billion in 2015.
+In 2015, Finland's development cooperation disbursements dropped by approximately EUR 68 million compared to the previous year.
+In the longer term, development cooperation disbursements have almost doubled from EUR 600 million in the early 1990s to EUR 1.164 billion in 2015.

-The share of development assistance of GNI reached the 0.7 per cent level in 1991, but it dropped to 0.3 per cent in just a few years.
-Since then, the share of GNI has grown slowly to reach 0.6 per cent in 2014 and 0.56 per cent in 2015.
+The share of development assistance of GNI reached the 0.7 per cent level in 1991 but dropped to 0.3 per cent in just a few years.
+Since then, the share of GNI has slowly grown to reach 0.6 per cent in 2014 and 0.55 per cent in 2015.

 Disbursements to the largest recipient countries

-The 10 largest recipient countries or regions of Finnish development assistance in 2015 were Afghanistan, Tanzania, Mozambique, Nepal, Ethiopia, Kenya, Somalia, Zambia, Syria and Palestinian Territory.
+The ten biggest partner countries or regions in 2015 were Afghanistan, Tanzania, Mozambique, Nepal, Ethiopia, Kenya, Somalia, Zambia, Syria and the Palestinian territories.

-Committed to the promotion of the transparency of development cooperation, Finland also supports this objective internationally.
+Finland is committed to the promotion of the transparency of development cooperation and also supports this objective internationally.
 Finland is one of the founders of the International Aid Transparency Initiative (IATI).

-The purpose of IATI is to assemble and publish development cooperation information in an easily accessible and comparable form, and more than 130 development cooperation actors from government donors to foundations and NGOs have committed to it.
+IATI's mission is to collect and publish development cooperation information in an easily accessible and comparable form.
+More than 130 development cooperation actors from governmental donors to foundations and CSOs have committed to it.
 The aim is to create a common open standard for different development actors.
-When the various parties report their data in a common form, they are easier to compare and the flow of information becomes more transparent.
+When the various parties report their data in a uniform format, it is easier to make comparisons and exchange of information is more transparent.

 Also in this site